-Due to the Covid-19 health crisis, our regularly scheduled Thursday night runs have been (heavily) modified to follow recommended safety protocols.
+Due to the COVID-19 health crisis, our regularly scheduled Thursday night runs have been modified to follow recommended safety protocols.

-The most recent information from the City is available here.
+The latest information from the County is here.

 Surf City Hash House Harriers (aka SCH3) searches for trail in and around Santa Cruz, California, which is located on the coast approximately 70 miles south of San Francisco.
 Hashes are held every Thursday evening, regardless of surf conditions, rain, flood, snow, earthquake, sun spots, rioting or bar tabs at 6:33 pm.
 Anyone 21 or older can join us.
 So come out and Hash!